ihsankoo/canon-ocular-disease-recognition/README.md

    ```

 ### File Structure
-- `fundus_model_train.py`: Script for training the model on fundus image data.
+- `notebook.ipynb`: Script for training the model on fundus image data.
 - `app.py`: Streamlit app for uploading images and viewing predictions.
 - `fundus_disease_model.h5`: Trained deep learning model.
 - `README.md`: Documentation for the project.

 ### Model Training
-To train the model from scratch, use the `fundus_model_train.py` script.
+To train the model from scratch, use the `notebook.ipynb` script.
 Ensure your dataset is structured correctly and update the `image_dir` path.

 ### Technologies
 - **TensorFlow/Keras**: For training and deploying the CNN model.